Horizon Europe structure and the first calls

 The strategic planning process will focus in particular on the Global Challenges and European Industrial Competitiveness pillar of Horizon Europe.
 It will also cover the Widening Participation and Strengthening the European Research Area part of the programme as well as relevant activities in other pillars.

-- key areas for research and innovation support and their targeted impact
+- key strategic orientations for research and innovation support and their targeted impact

 - areas of international cooperation

-The Commission invites anyone with an interest in EU research and innovation priorities, anywhere in the world, to participate in a consultation on Horizon Europe's first Strategic Plan.
+In 2020 the Commission invited anyone with an interest in EU research and innovation priorities, anywhere in the world, to participate in a consultation on Horizon Europe's first Strategic Plan.

 The input received will support the implementation of Horizon Europe, especially for the programme’s second pillar, Global Challenges and European Industrial Competitiveness.